doehm/eyedroppeR/README.md

 Use `eyedropper` with the following steps:

 1. Find the image you want to pick colours from online.
+Local images cn be used as well.

 2. Right-click and ‘copy image address’.
 As an example copy the following image (right-click \> copy image address).